orodley/naive/README.md

-C compiler toolchain targeting Linux x64, written from scratch in C. Still fairly incomplete, but getting relatively close to self-hosting.
+C compiler toolchain targeting Linux x64, written from scratch in C. Many features are missing, but it is complete enough to self-host.

 Includes: